RobSchilderr/nextjs-native-trpc/README.md

 🚨🚨This is a work-in-progress repository🚨🚨

 It is a direct fork of the [Next Native Starter](https://github.com/RobSchilderr/nextjs-native-starter) repository but with the addition of [TRPC](https://trpc.io/).
+If you would like to contribute, please check out this [PR](https://github.com/timothymiller/t4-app/pull/106) from the Supertokens team to the T4-app for inspiration on how Supertokens could work with TRPC.

 [![Website](https://img.shields.io/badge/Website-nextjs--native.com-blue)](https://nextjs-native.com)